 This is ideal for:

-You can connect a Xano streaming endpoint to:
+You can use a Xano streaming endpoint in an Interface workflow.

 This results in fast, fluid user experiences similar to ChatGPT, GitHub Copilot, or other AI-powered interfaces.